axiomtutor/QuartoWithBJS/README.md

 This repo is meant as a mere proof of concept, maybe as a template for you to make your own similar stuff.
 More than anything, right now it probably demonstrates my inability to write good code.  :)

+## Build

-To build it, make sure to have everything (Quarto, BabylonJS, PyScript, NPM, Vite, and all of the things that these things need) installed.
+To build it, make sure to have everything installed.
+At the very least this will require Quarto, Git, and NPM.
+I'm honestly not currently certain whether you need to have anything else installed -- I'll update these instructions as I learn.

-Then clone the repo, point a terminal to the directory, and run `npm run serve`.
+Then clone the repo, point a terminal to the directory, and run `quarto render`.

+Then point the terminal into the subdirectory `vite-project` and run `npm run build`.
+(If it gives an error about dependencies, then you may need to first run `npm install @babylonjs/core`.)

+Now move up a directory, back to the `quartobjspyscript` directory where you cloned the project.
+Then run `quarto preview`.
+This should pop up a tab in your browser and you should see the website!

+At this point the website is hosted on your personal computer and not shared with anyone.
+Feel free to edit and play!

+## Publish

+When you've tinkered with it enough, you can publish in a number of different ways.
+The most "universal" is to just copy-paste the build files into your server -- but of course this assumes you already have a server.
+The instructions below are for the rest of us mortals.

+There are many other ways to publish, but I think the easiest is to get a Quarto Pub account for free.
+Once you've signed up, keep your browser open and logged into Quarto Pub.
+Then back in the terminal enter `quarto publish` and follow the steps described there.